dailyookie/dailyookie.github.io/_posts/postTemplate.md

 related: true
 ---

+A markdown guide (formatting) can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+A good markdown preview site is [Dillinger](https://dillinger.io/).

+Paste everything below the `---` into Dillinger for easy editing.

 As many as four residents of Ottawa Canada have recently reported that local cannabis strain *Ridin Thru Kush* has caused [**subconjunctival bleeding**](https://en.wikipedia.org/wiki/Subconjunctival_bleeding) after as little as one toke.

 ![ripeye](/assets/img/ripeyed.jpg)